Probability distributions and random variables#

 plt.ylabel('p(X=x)')

-plt.title(f'Gamma Distribution (a={a}, b={b})')
+plt.title(f'Gamma distribution (a={a}, b={b})')

 if x_ticks: